Radnor Lake Go Green

 - Other enhancements to park buildings include new water heaters.
 The visitor’s center was upgraded to a more efficient tankless water heater that only heats water as it is needed instead of constantly running to keep a large tank of water hot.
 The Hideaway House ranger residence was fitted with a new water heater that has a hybrid heat pump.
 It replaces two older water heaters that used about 9,000 kilowatts per year costing about $950 a year to operate.
 The newer heater uses about 1,800 kilowatts and costs about $185 per year.
 An additional ranger residence was fitted with a new tankless gas water heater that runs on natural gas.
 It will save approximately $1,000 annually in utility costs.
 It replaces three older water heaters that used about 13,500 kilowatts costing about $1,350 per year to operate.

-- The park contributes to ecosystem health through controlled burns, planting native grasses and vegetation, and mulching or graveling trail to prevent erosion where appropriate.
+- The park contributes to ecosystem health through controlled burns, planting native grasses and vegetation, and mulching or graveling trails to prevent erosion where appropriate.

-- Staff have monthly volunteer park improvement and litter pickup events, as well.
+- The staff has monthly volunteer park improvement and litter pickup events, as well.